tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_test_everything.md

 The terms can all be confusing if you haven't done much cooking.
 Sometimes you must *knead* bread, or *cut* butter, or *fold in* flour, or add a *pinch* of salt, or add a cup of *packed* brown sugar, or add some *confectioners* sugar, and so on.

 Sure, these terms are cooking 101, but if you're 10-years-old and baking for the first time, this is a world of new terminology.
-Even measuring a cup of flour is difficult -- does it have to be *exact*, and if so, how do you get it exact?
+Even measuring a cup of flour is difficult &mdash; does it have to be *exact*, and if so, how do you get it exact?
 You could use the flat edge of a knife to knock off the top peaks, but someone has to teach you how to do that.
 When my 10-year-old first started measuring flour, she went to great lengths to get it exactly 1 cup.

 The world of software instruction is full of similarly confusing terminology.
 For the most part, you have to know your audience's general level so that you can assess whether something will be clear.

 For example, does a user know how to *clear their cache*, or update *Flash*, or ensure the *JRE* is installed, or clone a git repository?
-Do the users know how to open a *terminal*, import a *package*, *cd* on the command line, or *chmod* file permissions?
+Do the users know how to open a *terminal*, *deploy* a web app, import a *package*, *cd* on the command line, or *chmod* file permissions?

 This is why checking over your own instructions by walking through the steps yourself becomes problematic.
 The first rule of usability is to know the user, and also to recognize that you aren't the user.